 Need Instagram caption ideas?
 Take a look at some of the best examples of great Instagram captions that follow all of the best practices we have outlined.

 This post has all of the elements of a good Instagram post.
-For one, there’s a great picture which draws attention immediately, and then you see a fun little caption which lightens the mood, evoking warm fuzzy feelings.
+For one, there’s a great hook and a picture that draws attention immediately.
+Carter Good hits all the pain points that really connect with his followers.